 Released On 9th Dec 2019

-A quick recap on what trade compliance is; International Trade Compliance (ITC) describes how goods enter (or leave) a country, conforming to all local import / export requirements, laws and regulations including import and export licenses, restrictions and payment of taxes and duties where applicable.
-This includes the requirement for an Exporter and Importer of Record to be listed on all shipments.
+To recap on the main objectives of international trade compliance: goods entering (or leaving) a country must be accurately described and valued; shipments must conform to all local import / export requirements, laws and regulations including import and export licenses, restrictions and payment of taxes and duties where applicable.
+This includes the requirement for an Exporter of Record to be listed on all shipments.

 Why is an Exporter of Record required?

-One may think that the owner of the goods would want to assume the responsibility of being the exporter, since there are rarely taxes and duties to pay for the exit of goods; however, the owner may not have confidence in their own knowledge of the export processes, in which case it might be preferable to leave this to a third party.
+One may think that the owner of the goods would want to assume the responsibility for being the Exporter of Record, since there are rarely taxes and duties to pay for the exit of goods; however, the owner may not have confidence in their own knowledge of the export processes.
+In that case, it might be preferable to leave this to a third party to avoid mistakes occuring, and the potential financial or legal consequences.

 Reasons an Exporter of Record for goods may be required: